qut-philics/buildroot-cosmos/README.md

 #### FPGA bitstream

-By default, the `boot.bin` image is built including the FPGA bitstream in `/br-external/board/cosmos/fpga.bit`.
+By default, the `boot.bin` image is built including the FPGA bitstream selected via the `/br-external/package/philics-pl` package.
 This bitstream is loaded by the FSBL onto the FPGA fabric at boot.
-This bitstream can be subsequently overwritten by U-boot via the mechanisms described above, however, if a new default bitstream is permanently desired for the project, this file can be replaced with an updated version.
+This bitstream can be subsequently overwritten by U-boot via the mechanisms described above, however, if a new default bitstream is permanently desired for the project, an alternative bitstream can be selected via the `philics-pl` package, or if it does not already exist, added to the `philics-pl` package.

 ## QUT packages